Trying to Heal from a Bad Church Experience?

 Religious trauma is tricky to heal from because it affects our core beliefs about self-worth, love, belonging, and our very existence.

 But you don’t have to numb the pain of your church trauma for the rest of your life.
 There are ways to move forward.
+You can find emotional stability, clarity, community, and build a life of purpose and meaning.

 I’m passionate about helping people move forward from their religious trauma because I spent YEARS reeling from my own toxic church experience.